unknowncoder05/DynamicCloudArquitect/CONFIGURATION.md

 # Configuration Guide - Avoiding Hardcoded Values

-This document describes all configurable values in the {{app_name}} application and where to set them.
+This document describes all configurable values in the dynamiccloudarchitect application and where to set them.

 ## Frontend Configuration